groundhoggwp/groundhogg/README.txt

 * TWEAKED Form layout CSS for better compatibility
 * TWEAKED Ignore tracking link replacement on mailto: links
 * TWEAKED Removed the ajax process functionality for queue events altogether because it was eating up too many resources and causing server timeouts in edge cases, implementation has been left included in the event someone comes up with a better way to tackle it.
 The best way to ensure events go out on time is to set up the server scheduler
+* TWEAKED Queue will run recursively until all successive scheduled events are completed.
 * FIXED Textarea in form builder not showing options

 = 1.0.17.1 =